hgoldfish/qtnetworkng/docs/references.rst

     If some error occured, this function returns `-1`.
 You can use ``error()`` and ``errorString()`` to get the error message.

-.. function:: qint64 recvfrom(char *data, qint64 size, QHostAddress *addr, quint16 *port)
+.. method:: qint64 recvfrom(char *data, qint64 size, QHostAddress *addr, quint16 *port)

     Receives not more than ``size`` of data from connection.
 Blocks current coroutine until some data arrived.